What to do following an accident with a rental car vehicle

 The question may also arise when you are in a rental car what happens if the car is damaged in some non-collision event.
 Usually meaning what if the car is damaged by a theft while you are renting the car or some type of weather related damage to the car.
 This will work the same as your private vehicle.
 If you purchased the rental car insurance on the vehicle, the rental car insurance that you purchased will cover any physical damage to the vehicle that you rented.
 If you did not purchase the extended coverage offered by the rental car company and the car is damaged or stolen while in your possession, your private insurance again will cover the damage to the vehicle.
 However, you will be liable for the deductible on your policy which you will be required to pay to the rental car company when the car is returned.
 It is often a good idea to spend the extra money to get the coverage on the car to avoid future headaches.
 Although your private insurance will cover you on the rental car, deductibles and paperwork may not be worth the headache.
 This is a financial decision that is entirely up to you.
 Generally, we highly recommend that if you are renting a car for a very short period of time it is truly worth purchasing the rental car companies insurance for the peace of mind that you could turn the car in with any dent, ding, or scratch on it and not be liable for the damage.
+If you don’t, you better have the best pdr tools to fix the dent.
 When you are on vacation, the last thing you need to worry about is a door ding on a vehicle or someone backing into the car in a parking lot.
 Although your private insurance will handle it, you will be responsible for paying that deductible when the car is turned in and a headache on your vacation that could have been avoided for $50.00.

 If you have a question about an accident in a rental car or any questions regarding a personal injury, whether from a car accident or a slip and fall or any combination of injuries, please don’t hesitate to call The Law Offices of Laura Payne Hunt, PC, and Henderson Injury Attorneys for over 13 years.
 Please call our office if you or if a loved one is injured.
 We can make sure that you receive the care you need and deserve and advise on how to preserve evidence.
 If you have been in any type of accident and have questions, please don’t hesitate to contact our Henderson and Las Vegas Accident injury offices today.
 At our office, we are experienced in helping injured victims get the compensation they are entitled to.
 Insurance companies never have the best interest of the injured person at the top of their priorities.
 They want to pay as little on every claim as possible.
-Having worked for an insurance company as an attorney for 9 years before opening my boutique law firm specializing in helping injured people, I reviewed thousands of auto accident claims and policy provisions.
+Having worked for an insurance company as a car accident lawyer for 9 years before opening my boutique law firm specializing in helping injured people, I reviewed thousands of auto accident claims and policy provisions.